 Natalia Ruiz Cuartas

-Natalia is a Community educator, Feminist, Communications professional with postgraduate degree in innovation management, and communication and digital journalism.
-She has more than 8 years of experience in community work with women, LGBTQIA+ population, Victims of armed conflict and forced displacement, people with disabilities and children.
-Her professional practice has been linked to the development of inclusive education strategies and to using communication tools for activism, education and culture.
+Natalia is a feminist community educator and communications professional with a postgraduate degree in innovation management, communication, and digital journalism.
+She has over 8 years of experience in community work with women, children, members of the LGBTQIA+ community, victims of the armed conflict and forced displacement, and people with disabilities.
+She has dedicated her professional practice to the development of inclusive education strategies and to using communication tools for activism, education, and the promotion of culture.

 Veronica is a community artist interested in creative writing and literature who aspires to travel the world and connect with others.
 She currently works with Muse Arts, in aspects such as workshop facilitation, communications, and project development.
 Veronica enjoys reading, as well as eating pastries and her favourite movie is Karate Kid.